eduvpn/documentation/README.md

 The `vpn-crl-fetcher` is responsible for fetching the CRL from `vpn-cert-service` for use with OpenVPN on the VPN machine.

+The `vpn-manage-portal` is responsible for managing the VPN server, users and cconfigurations.

 These components depend on the following PHP libraries that are not available in EPEL or the base repository: